stbnrivas/dataModels/specs/StreetLighting/Streetlight/doc/spec.md

 -   `refDevice` : Reference to the device(s) used to monitor this streetligth.

-    -   Attribute type: List of Reference to entity(ies) of type [Device](../../../Device/Device/doc/spec.md)
+    -   Attribute type: Relationship.
+List of Reference to entity(ies) of type [Device](../../../Device/Device/doc/spec.md)
     -   Optional